-Essentially, streaming is how people watch TV online these days, and it is quickly becoming the new norm in how viewers consume content.
-Gone are the days of rushing home to catch your favourite TV shows — instead, we binge box sets online whenever it suits us.
+For most of us, streaming is just how we watch TV online these days, quickly becoming the new norm in how viewers consume content.
+Gone are the days of rushing home to catch your favourite TV shows when they aired or setting up your VCR (showing my age now) — instead, we binge box sets online whenever it suits us.

 So the question isn’t so much whether you should stream TV, but rather which streaming platforms should you subscribe to?